CineStill 800T Film Review

 CineStill is allowed to use this trademark because they’ve eventually proven to the authority that their product is widely recognized as “800T” or “800 Tungsten.”
 It’s been marketed and sold as such for the past decade to a wide audience of still film photographers, whereas Kodak’s films (while bought in larger quantities) are either specialized to the smaller audience of movie producers or simply do not need that protection.

 It was upsetting to learn that CatLABS published a post that was deliberately misleading and unfairly damaging to CineStill.
-We are yet to learn what the fallout will be for CineStill and the film photography as a whole.
+We are yet to learn what the fallout will be for CineStill and film photography as a whole.

 CineStill 800T, CineStill 400D, and CineStill 50D.